adipandas/pyneat/README.md

 ## How to use?

 This is a minimal implementation of NEAT.
-I haven't really used any sort of parallel computing tricks like multiprocessing over here.
+I haven't used any sort of parallel computing tricks like ``multiprocessing`` over here.
 The implementation should be fairly easy to understand.

 ```bash
 python run_neat.py --help